Defimap

 OKX Card is a useful but narrow entry in the crypto card market.
 It makes sense for users who want an OKX-connected virtual card, not for users seeking a complete replacement for a debit or travel card.

-If you already use OKX Pay, it is worth comparing.
-If you are choosing a crypto card from scratch, compare it against other virtual cards with clearer rewards, fees and regional details.
+If you already use OKX Pay, compare it.
+If you are choosing a crypto card from scratch, put it next to virtual cards with clearer rewards, fees and regional details.

-You can compare its live Defimap profile here: OKX Card.
+You can compare its live Defimap profile here: OKX Card, then compare it with virtual crypto cards, Visa crypto cards and CEX cards.

 Related Defimap Guides